Dor-Hai/tv-bland/README.md

 ## Introduction

-A Web App that fetches Today's TV Shows and Info for each Show from [TV Maze API](https://www.tvmaze.com/api).
+A Web App that fetches Today's TV Shows and Info for each Show from [TV Maze API](https://www.tvmaze.com/api).\
-Made for a developer challenge for 'Zarzilla'.
+Got the task as a developer challenge for 'Zarzilla'.

 ## Available Scripts